 ・holiday resorts such as Hawaii, Maldives, Tahiti, Bali

 ・Europe (especially Italy and France)

 We went to Europe (a few cities in Germany and France) for 10 days!
 It is difficult for many Japanese workers to take a long vacation, the honeymoon is valuable time.
-We enjoyed European townscape and history that is very different from Japan.
+We enjoyed the European townscape and history that are very different from Japan.
 At that time we used a group tour by bus and train, but someday I want to travel to Europe by myself!

 My wedding story has finished.
 It was a long way!

 I ‘d really like to know about the wedding culture in other countries!